John Claudius Loudon: Marriage to Jane Webb

 Loudon loved the fantastical and his wife's expression of it.
 Their marriage not only symbolized a mutual admiration of one another's minds, but a number of innovations in the world of gardening.
 Through her marriage, Jane Loudon encountered her husband's work and decided to create her own guides to make gardening more accessible to young women.
 The Loudons were considered the leading horticulturalists of their day, and their circle of friends included Charles Dickens and William Makepeace Thackeray.

 Death and legacy

 Design of the municipal cemetery at Southampton was Loudon's final project.
 Despite advanced lung cancer, he corrected the final proofs for his latest encyclopaedia.
 He travelled to Bath to inspect the site for another cemetery; and then to Oxford to see a client.
 On his return to London, his doctor told him that he was dying; he died, penniless and in debt, in the arms of his wife in December 1843.
 He is buried in Kensal Green Cemetery.

+Loudoun Road in St John's Wood is named after him, despite the different spelling.
 A plaque jointly commemorating the Loudons was erected at their former home, 3 Porchester Terrace, Bayswater in 1953, by London County Council.